-The Carroll Center for the Blind will be hosting their 2nd Annual Canines for Carroll Dog Walk on Sunday, April 27, 2014 at 9:00 AM.
+The Carroll Center for the Blind will also be hosting their 2nd Annual Canines for Carroll Dog Walk on Sunday, April 27, 2014 at 9:00 AM.
 Registration begins at 8:00 AM.
 The walk is two miles long and winds its way through the beautiful neighborhood streets of Newton, beginning and ending at the Carroll Center.
 There are also shortcuts for those who do not wish to walk the full two miles.
 Service dogs belonging to individuals who are blind and visually impaired and friends will lead the walk.
 You can register and find out more information about the walk at www.firstgiving.com/1564/canines-for-carroll-2014

-Thanks for reading this message and it will be updated again on Friday, March 7th.
+Thanks for reading this message and it will be updated again on Friday, April 18th.

 This information is provided by the Massachusetts Commission for the Blind.